mw55309/EG_MinION_2016/02_Data_QC__extraction.md

 ## Fast5 Files - A Brief History

 MinION data files are FAST5 files, and FAST5 files are fundamentally [HDF5 files](https://www.hdfgroup.org/HDF5/whatishdf5.html).
+HDF5 files are organized in a hierarchical, filesystem-like structure, with two primary object types: *groups* and *datasets*.

+* Groups are container structures which can hold datasets and other groups
+* Datasets are multidimensional arrays of data
+* Metadata is stored in the form of user-defined, named *attributes* attached to groups and datasets

-HDF5 files are binary files with a hierarchical, filesystem-like data format; all data are organised into a tree.
+HDF5 files are binary files with a hierarchical, filesystem-like data format.
 HDF5 supports a wide variety of data types in the same file, and the format is portable, extensible and [widely supported] (https://www.hdfgroup.org/products/hdf5_tools/SWSummarybyName.htm).

+Data inside HDF5 files are organised into a tree of container structures called Groups.

 Oxford Nanopore are very bad at releasing official definitions of file formats and there is consequently a significant amount of guess work and exploration required to work out where all the data is inside ONT FAST5 files.